-The ocean indices are calculated for the 36 coastal stretches defined by KDI, except Ringkøbing Fjord and Nissum Fjord, which are regulated by lock gates (Table 6, KDI code VK2 and VK3).
-Each coastal stretch is represented by one station (Table 6), chosen to have the most reliable present day high water statistics for the coastal stretch.
+The ocean indices are calculated for the 36 coastal stretches defined by Kystdirektoratet (KDI), except Ringkøbing Fjord and Nissum Fjord, which are regulated by lock gates (Table 8, KDI code VK2 and VK3).
+Each coastal stretch is represented by one station (Table 8), chosen to have the most reliable present day high water statistics for the coastal stretch.
 The mean sea level rise information and the hydrodynamic model results are interpolated to these stations using a nearest neighbour approach.
-Note that for 10000 year extreme sea level indices, the length of the observed tide gauge time-series in some stations are too short to perform extreme value statistical analysis.
+Note that for 10 000 year extreme sea level indices, the length of the observed tide gauge time-series in some stations are too short to perform extreme value statistical analysis.
 Hence, these values are only included where the time series are sufficiently long (as described in Section 6.2).

-The uncertainty intervals of the extreme sea level indices (202, 203) for the Limfjord (LF1, LF2, LF3 and LF4) have been calculated without expansion of the uncertainty interval based on hydrodynamic model simulations in the current Climate Atlas, since the hydrodynamic model for the Limfjord was not available for the study.
-They require separate simulations of a nested Limfjord model domain, which may be include in future Climate Atlas updates.
+The uncertainty intervals of the extreme sea level indices (202, 203) for the Limfjord (LF1, LF2, LF3 and LF4) have been calculated without expansion of the uncertainty interval based on hydrodynamic model simulations in the current Klimaatlas, since the hydrodynamic model for the Limfjord was not available for the study.
+They require separate simulations of a nested Limfjord model domain, which may be included in future updates.